Critical Thinking Books

 Blink explains the power and limitations of intuition.
 How do we decide when to trust our gut reaction?
 When do we need to slow down and critically think?
 When is critical thinking more costly than helpful?
 Experience and training are necessary to build trustworthy intuition.
 This allows us to make accurate rapid decisions.
 Throughout life, rapid decisions are necessary and excessive information becomes a distraction.
 Gladwell breaks down the research of fast and frugal decision-making to help us understand how and why we make rapid decisions.
 He provides strategies for improving our decision-making that can be applied to any career.
 This book is a great compliment to Thinking, Fast and Slow.

 Freakonomics: A Rogue Economist Explores the Hidden Side of Everything by Steven Levitt and Stephen Dubner- 9/10

-Freakonomics causes you to think critically about cause and effects.
+Freakonomics causes you to think critically about cause and effect.
 Levitt's research draws fascinating conclusions that make you question your depth of analysis of work problems.
 The book will not give you the knowledge to memorize and immediately apply, with no business or development strategies.
 Instead, it makes you wonder about hidden variables that influence everyday outcomes.
 I recommend having a basic understanding of statistics before reading the book so that you can appreciate the conclusions he draws (including the issues with observational studies and correlation data).

 Predictably Irrational: The Hidden Forces That Shape Our Decisions by Dan Ariely- 8.5/10